Latedog/LostArts/Changelog/Dungeon__August_2020.md

 - Cleaned up Turret code further by using the hasLineOfSight function.
 As a side effect, Turrets now do not trigger unless they have a clear line of sight with the player
 - Removed the clearLineOfSight function from the Monster class and replaced each instance with hasLineOfSight
 - Added playerInLinearRange function to GameUtils
+- Cleaned up the moveMonsterRandomly code
+- Cleaned up various monster movement code
+- Renamed attemptSmartChase to attemptAllChase.
+Simpler functions are now used to call these chase functions.